 If the instrument cannot be calibrated with two standards, calibrate the instrument with one standard and verify with a second standard per 3.2.3 below.

-For measurement of samples of very low turbidity, select the lowest standard commercially available for bracketing the lower end of the anticipated sample turbidity range or dilute higher turbidity standards with turbidity-free water.
+For measurement of samples of very low turbidity, select the lowest standard commercially available (typically 1 to 20 NTU) for bracketing the lower end of the anticipated sample turbidity range or dilute higher turbidity standards with turbidity-free water.
+While it is important to choose calibration standards as close as possible to the expected range of environmental measurements, the quantitative bracket may be achieved using a combination of calibration and verification points if a low enough standard is not available for the lowest end of the calibration.

-Do not use turbidity-free water as a calibration verification standard.
+Do not use a standard less than 0.1 NTU or turbidity-free water as a calibration standard.

 Perform an initial calibration verification by reading at least one primary standard as a sample in “read” or “run” mode.
 The acceptance criterion for the initial calibration verification depends on the range of turbidity of the standard value:

+Standard Value < 0.1 NTU: For verification uses only, standards less than 0.1 NTU do not have to meet the acceptance requirement of ± 10%, but must meet the vendor’s stated value (typically < 0.1 NTU) or be less than the reporting limit.

 Standard Value = 0.1-10 NTU: the response must be within 10% of the standard except specified in 3.2.3.1 below;

 Standard Value = 11-40 NTU: the response must be within 8% of the standard;